Rich Mullins: Music career

 Mullins had a distinctive talent both as a performer and a songwriter.
 His compositions showed distinction in two ways: unusual and sometimes striking instrumentation, and complex lyrics that usually employed elaborate metaphors.

 Mullins did most of his composing and performing on piano and acoustic guitar, but he also had a prodigious talent for obscure instruments.
-He displayed arguably virtuoso skills on the hammered and lap dulcimers (in "Calling out Your Name" and "Creed") and the Irish tin whistle (in "Boy Like Me/Man Like You" and "The Color Green").
+He displayed arguably virtuoso skills on the hammered dulcimer (in "Calling out Your Name" and "Creed"), lap dulcimer (in "Who God is Gonna Use" and "Where You Are"), and the Irish tin whistle (in "Boy Like Me/Man Like You" and "The Color Green").

 Mullins formed his first band in 1976 to 77 while attending Cincinnati Bible College.
 In 1983 Debby Boone recorded Mullins' "O Come All Ye Faithful", for her Surrender album.
 In 1984, the song was also featured in a TV film, Sins of the Past.

 His musical career formally began with Zion Ministries in the late 1970s, where he wrote music and performed with a band called Zion.

 The band released one album in 1981, Behold the Man.
 While working for this ministry, Mullins wrote a song called "Sing Your Praise to the Lord", which was recorded by singer Amy Grant in 1982 and became an immediate hit on Christian radio.

 In 1986, Mullins released his eponymous debut album, followed in 1987 by Pictures in the Sky.
 Neither album sold very well, but the Christian radio hit "Awesome God" on his third album, Winds of Heaven, Stuff of Earth, brought his music to a wider audience.
-The song "Awesome God" was written either at Rock Lake Christian Assembly camp in Michigan, on the way to a youth conference in Bolivar, Missouri in July 1987.
-The details of the song’s composition are sketchy.
+The song "Awesome God" was written either at Rock Lake Christian Assembly camp in Michigan, or on the way to a youth conference in Bolivar, Missouri in July 1987.
+The details of the song's composition are sketchy.
 As is often true of the work of touring musicians, a song will incubate for several weeks, months, or even years, before it coheres into something recognizable to the writer.
-It seems this was the case for “Awesome God” as well.
+It seems this was the case for "Awesome God" as well.